dell/terraform-provider-powerflex/docs/resources/compatibility_management.md

 ### Required

-- `repository_path` (String) Repository Path on your local machine to your comatibility gpg file ie: /example/example.gpg.
+- `repository_path` (String) Repository Path on your local machine to your compatibility gpg file ie: /example/example.gpg.

 ### Read-Only